Skip to content

 3. Same amount = less effect over time.
 The body adapts.
 Vary foods every month.

 4. Does NOT work alone for eating disorders.
-Consult healthcare professionals for complex issues.
+Consult healthcare professionals — National Alliance for Eating Disorders (phone: 1-866-662-1235) in the US or another licensed mental-health resource.

 How GLP-1 food fits into weekly planning#